 19. Tennessee Titans: Deebo Samuel, WR, South Carolina

 Original Selection: Jeffery Simmons, DT, Mississippi State

-Former Mississippi State defensive tackle Jeffery Simmons was the original pick here.
-While he had a fine rookie campaign—32 tackles and two sacks in nine games—Tennessee needs to find its No. 1 wideout while its playoff window remains open.
+Mississippi State defensive tackle Jeffery Simmons was the original selection here.
+While he showed plenty of promise in limited action—32 tackles and two sacks in nine games—Tennessee needs to find its No. 1 wideout while its playoff window remains open.

 Original Selection: Noah Fant, TE, Iowa (by Denver, post-trade)

 Williams falls significantly in the redraft, given his limited rookie production (28 tackles, 2.5 sacks).
 However, the result puts him in an enviable position with a team looking to rebound in the AFC North.

 The Steelers failed to make the postseason in 2019, but that was largely due to the absence of starting quarterback Ben Roethlisberger.
 With Roethlisberger healthy, Pittsburgh should be right back in the postseason picture.

 Adding Williams here would help the Steelers get there.
 While defensive tackle wasn't a major need in 2019, it's one now.
 The Steelers lost standout Javon Hargrave to the Philadelphia Eagles in free agency.
 By adding Williams, Pittsburgh would ensure that its defensive front doesn't take a step back in 2020.